-Throughout the course you will be given a short break each hour as well as a lunch break on full 8-hour days.
+Throughout the course you will be given a short breaks as well as a lunch break on full 8-hour days.
 Make sure you bring plenty of fluids and snacks.
 Learning to ride a motorcycle safely demands an alert mind.
 We would also recommend a good night’s rest before your course date.

-What type of motorcycles will I be riding in the BRC?
+What type of motorcycles will I be riding in this course?

 The types of motorcycles will vary over time.
 However, here is a list of common bikes used at our locations.